Mathkute/DLX/README.md

 Implementation in Java of the DLX algorithm as described by Donald Knuth.
 Included copy of the article that describes it, and two test files.

-- usage: cat test-file.txt | java DLX
+- usage: cat test-file.txt | java TestDLX
 - Shapes: represented choosing a number of contiguous squares of a nx.ny board.

 - test file: first line: <nshapes> <nrows> <nx> <ny>